TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-08-20-easy-and-quick-way-to-measure-lines-of-code-in-php.md

 <br>

-The package is ready to go now.
-Give it a try and if you want to improve the package, [just go for it](https://github.com/tomasVotruba/lines)!
+Give the *lines* a try, and if you want to improve the package, [just go for it](https://github.com/tomasVotruba/lines)!

 <br>